 HOW MANY EMDR SESSIONS WILL I NEED?

-As with any treatment or therapy, each person is different, however, treatment can be very rapid, but, the number of sessions will vary, according to the complexity of the issues being dealt with.
-In general, the more isolated the traumatic memory being treated, the shorter the treatment tends to be.
-For individuals with a history of multiple painful experiences and years of feeling bad about them, a number of EMDR sessions in conjunction with cognitive therapy or schema-focused cognitive therapy may be needed.
+As with any treatment or therapy, each person is different.
+However, treatment can be very rapid, but the number of sessions will vary according to the complexity of the issues being dealt with.
+Generally, the more isolated the traumatic memory being treated, the shorter the treatment tends to be.
+For individuals with a history of multiple painful experiences and years of feeling bad about them, several EMDR sessions in conjunction with cognitive therapy or schema-focused cognitive therapy may be needed.

-Generally speaking, there are roughly 8 steps to completing treatment:
+Generally speaking, there are roughly eight steps to completing treatment:

 The first phase is a history-taking session during which the therapist assesses the client’s readiness for EMDR and develops a treatment plan.
-Client and therapist identify possible targets for EMDR processing.
-These include recent distressing events, current situations that elicit emotional disturbance, related historical incidents, and the development of specific skills and behaviours that will be needed by the client in future situations.
+The client and therapist identify possible targets for EMDR processing.
+These include recent distressing events, current situations that elicit emotional disturbance, related historical incidents, and the development of specific skills and behaviours that the client will need in future situations.

-During the second phase of treatment, the therapist ensures that the client has adequate methods of handling emotional distress and good coping skills and that the client is in a relatively stable state.
+During the second phase of treatment, the therapist ensures that the client has adequate methods of handling emotional distress and good coping skills and is relatively stable.
 If further stabilization is required, or if additional skills are needed, therapy focuses on providing these.
-The client is then able to use stress-reducing techniques whenever necessary, during or between sessions.
+The client can then use stress-reducing techniques during or between sessions.
 However, one goal is not to need these techniques once therapy is complete.

-In phase three to six, a target is identified and processed using EMDR procedures.
+A target is identified and processed in phases three to six using EMDR procedures.
 These involve the client identifying the most vivid visual image related to the memory (if available), a negative belief about self, related emotions and body sensations.
-The client also identifies a preferred positive belief (for example ‘I am strong and in control of this situation’).
+The client also identifies a preferred positive belief (for example, ‘I am strong and in control of this situation).
 The validity of the positive belief is rated, as is the intensity of the negative emotions.

-The next session begins with phase eight, re-evaluation of the previous work, and of progress since the previous session.
-EMDR treatment ensures the processing of all related historical events, current incidents that elicit distress, and future scenarios that will require different responses.
-The overall goal is to produce the most comprehensive and profound treatment effects in the shortest period of time, while simultaneously maintaining a stable client within a balanced system.
+The next session begins with phase eight, a re-evaluation of the previous work and progress since the previous session.
+EMDR treatment ensures processing all related historical events, current incidents that elicit distress, and future scenarios that require different responses.
+The goal is to produce the most comprehensive and profound treatment effects in the shortest period while maintaining a stable client within a balanced system.

-After EMDR processing, clients generally report that the emotional distress related to the memory has been eliminated, or greatly decreased and that they have gained important cognitive insights.
-Importantly, these emotional and cognitive changes usually result in spontaneous behavioural and personal change, which are further enhanced with standard EMDR procedures.
+After EMDR processing, clients generally report that the emotional distress related to the memory has been eliminated or greatly decreased and that they have gained important cognitive insights.
+Importantly, these emotional and cognitive changes usually result in spontaneous behavioural and personal change, further enhanced with standard EMDR procedures.

 HOW EFFECTIVE IS EMDR?

 More than 20,000 practitioners have been trained to use EMDR since psychologist Francine Shapiro developed the technique in 1989.
-While walking through the woods one day, Shapiro happened to notice that her own negative emotions lessened as her eyes darted from side to side.
+While walking through the woods one day, Shapiro noticed that her negative emotions lessened as her eyes darted from side to side.
 Then, she found the same positive effect on patients.

 THE SCIENCE OF EMDR

-Brain scans have clearly demonstrated pre-post changes after EMDR therapy, including increases in hippocampal volume, which have implications for memory storage.
-The bottom line of EMDR outcome research is that clinical change can be both profound and efficient.
+Brain scans have demonstrated pre-post changes after EMDR therapy, including increased hippocampal volume, which have implications for memory storage.
+The bottom line of EMDR outcome research is that clinical change can be profound and efficient.